Wiros9/book/docs/specs/noi/users.rst

 >>> users.UserTypes.customer is users.UserTypes.user
 True

+.. currentmodule:: lino_noi.lib.noi

+.. class:: UserTypes

+  .. attribute:: user

+    An alias for :attr:`customer`.

+  .. attribute:: customer

-A **customer** is somebody who uses some part of the software being developed by the team.
+    Somebody who uses some part of the software being developed by the team.
 This is usually the contact person of a customer.

+  .. attribute:: contributor

-A **contributor** can submit tickets, work on them and discuss with other team members.
-But does not see confidential data.
+    Can submit tickets, work on them and discuss with other team members.
+Does not see confidential data nor the tickets of other teams.

+  .. attribute:: contributor

-A **developer** is a trusted contributor who can do almost everything except managing other users.
+    A trusted contributor who can do almost everything except managing other users.

+  .. attribute:: admin

+    Can see everything including create new :term:`end users <end user>`, change their passwords, assign them to teams.

 Here is a list of user types of those who can work on tickets: